Ollsoft-ai/surya-finetuning/surya_finetuning/README.md

 During inference, only the first special tokens are presented to the decoder.
 The decoder then makes predictions of the following token for each sample in the batch and caches the tokens seen so far.
 Next, the most likely token for each sample is selected from the prediction and and fed into the model auto-regressively.
 This is repeated until it generates the `EOS` token token is generated for each sample.

 During training, a batch of target tokens is perpared and padded to the length of the longest sequence.
 An attention mask is also provided and its corresponding parts are fed into the decoder with the tokens.
-In the first step, the first special tokens are presented to the decoder and the predicted logits are saved.
-In the following steps, the rest of the tokens are fed into the decoder one column at a time and the resulting logits are saved.
+The padded token matrix is fed into the decoder and the resulting logits are sliced out and returned.
 Note that during training, the decoder is *not* auto-regressive.

 The true tokens without the first special tokenes are used as target to compute the cross-entropy loss.
 The loss is then back-propagated using standard `torch` functions.